tunib-ai/oslo/docs/source/tutorials/tensor_model_parallelism.md

-# Model Parallelism Tutorial
+# Tensor Model Parallelism Tutorial
-- Note that currently OSLO only supports tensor model parallelism.
-- The details of model parallelism cocepts can be found [here](https://huggingface.co/docs/transformers/parallelism).
+- The concept of the tensor model parallelism can be found [here](https://huggingface.co/docs/transformers/parallelism).
 - The source code of this tutorial can be found [here](https://github.com/tunib-ai/oslo/tree/main/tutorials).

 ### Table of contents